Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 I was especially aware of the inherent dangers of using hover effects for keyboard users.
 I have documented the JavaScript in the script.js file, so I won't go into the details here.

 To make hovering over the items easier for the user, I increased the width of the icon space and as the Font Awesome icons are fonts, the increase in width just enabled me to increase the hover zone without affecting the size of the icon itself.
-I had to adjust this for smaller screens because it was too difficult then to click away from the "modal" timeline information.

 As this section is slightly unconventional I have included an instruction to the user at the beginning of the timeline, to either tap & click or hover & focus (the instruction varies by device used, and screen width).
 I've also ensured that the icons scale up and change colour when they are hovered over, as extra confirmation for the user.

 Displaying the timeline information to satisfy all potential device and accessibility categories was complicated.
 Here were my categories:

-- Mouse-using users on desktop screens (above 768px wide).
+- Mouse-using users on desktop screens above 768px wide.
-- Mouse-using users on desktop screens (below 768px wide) (rare but possible).
+- Mouse-using users on desktop screens below 768px wide.
+(Rare but possible).
 - Device-using users on touch screens.
-- Keyboard-using users on desktop screens above (768px).
+- Keyboard-using users on desktop screens above 768px wide.
-- Keyboard-using users on desktop screens below 768px.
+- Keyboard-using users on desktop screens below 768px wide.

 In addition I needed to account for screen resizing which I discovered introduced more bugs.